Getting a dog as a pet is always a consideration which calls for some long-range thinking.

 Greyhounds are best known as racing dogs.
 They are tall and often quite heavy, up to 70 or 80 pounds.
 And they are amazingly gentle and affectionate.
 Many people have greyhounds which are retired from racing, and the new owners are surprised at how lazy, or couch-potatoish the dogs can be.
 If you are looking at a large dog, this is a good one to consider.

 These are very large dogs, a little over two feet tall and weighing up to 105 pounds or more.
 Though these guys look sleepy and lazy, they require a good amount of exercise, and long walks on a sturdy leash are a must.
 Walking with them off-leash is not advisable.
-Remember that these are hunting dogs and once their nose picks up a scent, they can be off for the hunt.
-They also drool quite a bit, so keep towels handy in the home.
+These are hunting dogs and once their nose picks up a scent, they can be off for the hunt.
+They also drool quite a bit.
 Bloodhounds do well in a large fenced yard, but they like to dig so the fence must be a secure one.
 Their faces are distinctive to everyone, with their sad eyes and baggy skin.
 Striking up a conversation with someone new is easy to do once they get a look at your pet’s face.

 Those are just some basic considerations to ponder, before looking into bringing Fido or Fifi or Rex or King or Charlie the Chihuahua into our home and our lives.
 The upside of having a pet around often far outweighs the added work that they require.